Vardot/vardoc/tests/README.md

     - use -d 'needle' to find specific definitions.
 ```

-All Vardoc custom step definitions are tagged with #varbase tag.
+All Varbase custom step definitions are tagged with #varbase tag.

 Example: after a run for  bin/behat -di command.